sentinel-hub/eo-learn/CONTRIBUTING.md

 git clone git@github.com:<username>/eo-learn.git
 ```

 * Make sure that you have python 3 installed, i.e. version 3.5 or higher.
+See https://www.python.org/downloads/ for general Python versions or https://www.anaconda.com/distribution/ for using Conda.

 * Install **eo-learn** and all subpackages in (editable) development mode with `pip install -e <package_folder>`.
-We strongly recommend initializing a virtual environment before installing the required libraries.
+We strongly recommend initializing a virtual environment before installing the required packages.
 For example by using Python Package Index (PyPI) and virtualenv:

 ```bash
 cd eo-learn